Rules & Regulations 2022

 Prop setup and breakdown times are included in the allotted time for the dance.

-Each performance is adjudicated by 3 judges according to the competition level, performer’s age and dance category.
+Each entry is adjudicated by 3 judges according to the competition level, performer's age, and dance category at our regional events.
+At our national events, 4 judges will be adjudicating and the lowest score will be dropped from the total overall score.
 Judges score performers according to a 100-point scale.
-Points are awarded for technique, difficulty, musicality, performance quality and overall execution.
+Point are awarded for technique, execution/musicality choreography/showmanship, and overall appearance.

 High score awards are based upon placement within the Future Star, Rising Star, and All Star Divisions.
 Onstage announcements for divisional and overall winners will consist of no more than 50% of the number of individual routines in each age group, level & entry type.